 It is your responsibility to make sure all of your shipments are properly addressed to your recipients.
 Double check that the address information is correct and complete before and after your creating and purchase your postage.
 The address may be altered after address verification or it may not appear on the label as expected.

 Depending on the carrier and the postage type, important details may be left off of the label for long addresses.
 In these cases, you may need to use the second address line or to shorten the address using an appropriate abbreviation. the If you're not sure about using abbreviations you can check this list to see if they will be accepted in addresses.

 If you ship internationally, it's also important to keep in mind that each country may have a different addressing format.
+And in some countries, the carrier may contact you via email in order to confirm details required for the delivery.
 You can find the specifics of addressing based on recipient country on the Universal Postal Union's (UPU) website.
 Keep in mind that maximum character limits vary by carrier.
 For example address lines must be kept to 30 characters or less for Asendia shipments.

 Avoid including details that are not important to the delivery of the shipment to the address fields.
 This includes descriptions of the shipment contents or personal messages.
 Doing so may impact the deliverability of your shipment.
 However, do include apartment and suite numbers as well as the directional abbreviations for street addresses when appropriate (i.e. NE, W, etc.).
 Forgetting these may render your shipment undeliverable.